 When working on ideas for posing people, know that, just like with the piggyback, kids love the swing.
-It brings a lot of fun to the session for them, which is so important for getting real smiles and laughter.
-Get them to start quite far back from your camera, get your settings ready, then ask them to start moving toward you whilst swinging their little one.
+It brings a lot of fun to the session, which is perfect for getting genuine smiles and laughter.
+Get them to start quite far back from your camera, get your settings ready, and ask them to walk towards you while swinging their little one.

-Photo Tip: For this suggestion and the next few where subjects are moving faster or moving towards you, you’ll need a faster shutter speed to freeze their motion, and preferably a continuous auto focus drive mode.
+Photo Tip: For this suggestion and the next few, where subjects are moving faster or towards you, you’ll need a faster shutter speed to freeze their motion, and, preferably, a continuous autofocus drive mode.

 Related: How to Take Fast Action Photos

-Another one that (most) kids love and really helps to bring an element of fun to the session is to ask mum or dad to raise them high into the air.
+Another one that (most) kids love and helps bring an element of fun to the session, is to ask mum or dad to raise them high into the air.
 Ask them to pause when they get them up there to give you time to capture their expression and focus properly.

 Photo Tip: Use a wide angle lens and include lots of negative space for a really impactful shot.
 Then try it again and get in close and capture those delighted expressions.

-For families with small children, ask them to hold their little ones’ hands and walk towards you, and away from you while talking to one another.
+For a couple with small children, ask them to hold their little ones’ hands and either walk towards or away from you while talking to one another.
 These poses are both natural-looking and entertaining for the little ones.

 Ask families with older and at least two children to form a line.
 Make sure you mix up the heights so it doesn’t look too orderly!

-Photo Tip: This pose will be more meaningful in photos if the family are walking and talking to one another, rather than looking directly at you.
+Photo Tip: This pose will be more meaningful in photos where the family members are walking and talking to one another, rather than looking directly at you.

-Kids love this one, and I find it a great way to start a session because it’s sets the tone for fun immediately, and breaks the ice.
-And I promise… they.willl.smile.
+Kids and couples love this one, and I find it a great way to start a session because it sets the tone for fun immediately and breaks the ice.
+And I promise… they.will.smile!

-Try this one for kids and adults alike!
+Try this pose for kids, adults, and couples alike!